-Any student disregarding these rules may have their driving pass privilege suspended or revoked.
+Any student disregarding these rules or driving in an unsafe manner may have their driving pass privilege suspended or revoked.

 Students who drive to school do so at their own risk.
 The school is not responsible for any damage or theft that may occur to a student's vehicle.